Our Satellite Locations

 - Teen Advocate -- a caring professional who will work one-on-one with teens to answer their questions about health and birth control options

-We have four convenient locations, one at the main Health Department on Hudson Boulevard in Gastonia, one at Highland Health Center, with hours available in Bessemer City and Cherryville.
+We have two convenient locations, one at the main Health Department on Hudson Boulevard in Gastonia and one at Highland Health Center.

 Women's Health Clinic